 Pekepoo Health and Conditions

-The Pekepoo can, unfortunately, have a number of health conditions to watch out for.
+The Pekepoo can, unfortunately, have several health conditions to watch out for.

 Even though this is the case, they can still live long and happy lives as long as you work to prevent them, and if they do occur to be able to treat it, so it does not worsen or impact their lives.